brokroo/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: PAVITHRA P
+Developed by: SANJITH R
-RegisterNumber: 212223110035
+RegisterNumber: 212223230191
 */
 ```
 ```